juanjoseortega-aircury/cc-test/es/tabs/contact.md

 ---
 layout: contacts
-# multilingual page pair id, this must pair with translations of this page.
-(This name must be unique)
 lng_pair: id_contact
-# image for page specific usage

 img: ":about.jpg"
 ---
 Nuestro equipo actualmente está basado principalmente entre España, Reino Unido y Francia.